-FBI takes GE employee into custody, investigation underway
+GE employee charged with stealing company’s trade secrets

 NISKAYUNA, N.Y.
-(AP) — General Electric says one of its employees has been arrested by federal agents at his upstate New York home.
+(AP) — Federal prosecutors say an engineer at General Electric’s upstate New York turbine manufacturing plant has been charged with stealing the company’s trade secrets.

-Local media report that FBI agents took the man away in handcuffs Wednesday morning after executing a court-authorized warrant in Niskayuna (nihs-kee-YOO’-nuh), 10 miles (16 kilometers) northwest of Albany.
+The U.S. Attorney’s Office says Wednesday 55-year-old Xiaoqing Zheng (JOW’-shing zehng) removed electronic files with company trade secrets involving its turbine technologies and hid data files in a digital photograph of a sunset.
+Prosecutors say he then emailed the picture to his email account.

-The suburban town and neighboring city of Schenectady (skeh-NEHK’-ta-dee) are home to power and research operations of Boston-based GE.
+FBI agents took Zheng away in handcuffs earlier Wednesday at his home in Niskayuna (nihs-kee-YOO’-nuh), 10 miles (16 kilometers) northwest of Albany.

-Christopher Shigas, a GE spokesman, confirmed that the man taken into custody is a GE worker but declined to provide additional details about the employee, including his name.
+The neighboring city of Schenectady (skeh-NEHK’-ta-dee) is home to Boston-based GE’s power division, which makes turbines.

 Most Read Business Stories